-For our next installment of Heavyweights of Instagram, I thought I’d switch things up by throwing in a collector who has managed to put together an impressive collection in a rather short period of time.
+For our next installment of Jazz Collectors of Instagram, I thought I’d switch things up by throwing in a collector who has managed to put together an impressive collection in a rather short period of time.
 Though Spencer a.k.a. @spencers_spins has only been serious about collecting vintage jazz records for a few years now, his collection tells a different story, demonstrating the knowledge and skill of a dedicated veteran.
 In this time, Spencer has assembled a sizeable collection of first pressings while proving himself a master of cover restoration and hunting down subsequent pressings of albums that still embody the authentic sound of first editions.
 He has managed to quickly check pretty much every hard bop classic off his list in original form, and he also sports a catalog of hard-to-get Blue Notes including Lee Morgan’s The Cooker, Paul Chambers’ Whims of Chambers, Hank Mobley’s Soul Station, and Freddie Hubbard’s Open Sesame.
 Read on to learn more about the successes and challenges facing this resilient collector.

 |Spencer’s copy of The Cooker|